onarayan/HR_Analytics/README.md

 - [ ] Building a Model
 - [ ] Prediction Accuracy

       The accuracy of the model is important to consider if it reflects the real-like situation.
-Usually the higher the Accuracy Score, the better the Model prediction is.
+Usually the higher the Accuracy Score, the better the Model prediction is.To understand them in statistical detail, confusion_matrix is appropriate.
-      To understand them in statistical detail, confusion_matrix is appropriate. **Accuracy-Score from both Logistic Regression and XGB Classifier is 0.87**.
+     **Accuracy-Score from both Logistic Regression and XGB Classifier is 0.87**.
       But the **number of employees with a job change request predicted by these models is 9 and 46**, respectively.
       Although the Accurray Score for XGB Classifier and Logistic Regression is the same, the number of employees with **a job change request that the XGBoost model predicted is higher**.
       This demonstrastes the better predicting power of XGBoost model.